CALL FOR ENTRIES

 ABOUT EUROPEAN SHORT PITCH

-European Short Pitch’s Coproduction Forum dedicates a space to projects in post-production to provide the selected filmmakers with a platform to find a co-producer, a distribution and sales partner, to complete the film and to promote it on a European level.
+European Short Pitch dedicates a space to projects in post-production to provide the selected filmmakers with a platform to find co-producers, distribution and sales partners, to complete the film and to promote it on a European and international level.

-Selected on the basis of the quality and the potential of their short film projects, 4 European talents will pitch and showcase extracts of their works-in-progress in front of the panel of professionals invited both on-site and online for the Coproduction Forum.
+Selected on the basis of the quality and the potential of their short film projects, 4 European talents will pitch and showcase excerpts of their Works in Progress in front of a panel of professionals invited both on site and online for the ESP Coproduction Forum.

-European Short Pitch aims to bring young European talents into the spotlight, give them a high-end promotion opportunity, and develop short film coproduction in Europe.
-350 projects were presented in the previous editions (2007 – 2022), so far resulting in the making of 125 short films – many with a very successful international career.
+European Short Pitch aims to bring emerging European talents into the spotlight, give them a high-end promotion opportunity, and develop short film coproduction in Europe.
+362 projects were developed in the previous editions – many with a very successful international career.

-Prior to the Coproduction Forum, participants will benefit from online editing and distribution consultations, as well as a pitching training to prepare and rehearse for the event.
+Prior to the Coproduction Forum, participants will benefit from online editing and marketing & distribution consultations, as well as a pitching training to prepare and rehearse for the event.

 ELIGIBLE APPLICANTS

-➤ European Short Pitch is open to individual authors or creative teams developing international short film projects.
-It is therefore open to writers, directors, and producers.
-Writer-directors developing a project on their own are very welcome to participate in the programme.
-Yet it is strongly advised to already have a national production company interested or attached to the project.
+➤ European Short Pitch is open to creative teams working on international short film projects.
+It is therefore open to directors and producers.
+In order to foster European coproductions, ESP favors projects that have a national production company attached at the moment of the application.

 ➤ The programme is aimed at up-and-coming authors and emerging talents.